Six fundamental ways to make a better conference

 A word about pair share

-One of the best ways to improve any meeting session is to regularly include pair share (where paired participants each take time in turn to share their thoughts with their partner).
+One of the best ways to improve any meeting session is to regularly include pair share (where paired participants each take time, in turn, to share their thoughts with their partner).
 Online, rather than splitting everyone into pairs, I recommend you create groups of four.
 Instruct each group to form two pairs, perhaps using one of the methods described below.
 Have one pair run pair share while the other pair listens, and then switch.
 This makes it more likely that each pair will actually follow instructions, and gives the group of four people a taste of three perspectives rather than one.

 Methods for small groups to choose who goes first

-You can use a couple of strategies: either leave it up to the groups to decide, or provide a method for them.
+You can use a couple of strategies: either leave it up to the groups to decide or provide a method for them.

 [Some of the following ideas were sparked by this post (check it out for even more ideas!) by Ted DesMaisons]